ppgcourseUB/ppgcourse2023/Orthology/Readme.md

 2.- While the program works, lets have a look to the options that orthofinder has.
 Open a new terminal and type orthofinder -h

+3.- Note that one of the options is -S which determines how the homology search will be done.
+Diamond is very fast, much faster than blast, but is less sensitive when running with distantly related species.
+Consider this when running orthoFinder.

 ## Exercise 3

 1.- OrthoFinder has few parameters, but the most important one of them is the inflation parameter.
 This parameter indicates whether the orthogroups are going to be smaller or bigger.
 By default it is set to 1.5.
 We are now going to run orthoFinder with a bigger inflation parameter.
-There is no need to re-calculate the diamond search, in order to re-use previously calculated results, run the following command:

 `orthofinder -b folderName/OrthoFinder/Results_XXXX/ -I 3.0 -og`

-Note that we are using -b instead of -f and we are prividing previously calculated results.
+Note that we are using -b instead of -f and we are prividing previously calculated results, this will avoid having to re-calculate the all-vs-all comparison.
 Also we are changing the inflation parameter using -I and setting it to 3.0.
 At this point we are only interested in comparing the orthogroups, the -og parameter will stop the run of orthoFinder after it calculates orthogroups.
-This is a time-saving trick if you want to assess different inflation parameters.
+This is a time-saving trick if you want to assess different inflation parameters and how they affect your orthogroups.

 This will generate a second folder which will be called Results_XXX_1 where the new results of orthoFinder can be found.